 (A quick point of clarification: If you have an older TV that doesn't support Dolby Atmos, you can buy a streaming device that supports Dolby Atmos.
 You then connect that streaming device directly to your Dolby Atmos soundbar or AV receiver via "HDMI In" and then connect the soundbar/AVR via "HDMI Out" to your TV.
 But there's a catch because some Dolby Atmos soundbars, like the Sonos Arc, don't support an “HDMI Input” port and therefore can't play Atmos content on older TVs.
 So before buying a Dolby Atmos soundbar, be sure to make sure it will work with the setup you currently have.)

 The result is incredible.
 The HomePod is by far and away the best sounding smart speaker you can buy.
 Apple's acoustics team engineered the hell out of the HomePod, packing it with special technologies (like beam-forming) that make it sound exceptional for the space it's in.
 And when you pair two together and give them support for Dolby Atmos, it just puts everything over the top.

 How to setup your Apple Atmos system

-It's actually pretty easy to setup an Atmos system with one or two HomePods and an Apple TV 4K.
+It's actually pretty easy to set up an Atmos system with one or two HomePods and an Apple TV 4K (either models from 2017 or 2021 will work).
 Here are the steps:

 - In the room where you have your TV and Apple TV 4K setup, place your HomePod.
-If you have one HomePod place it centrally (where a soundbar should be).
-If you have two HomePods, place on either side of your TV.
+If you have one HomePod, place it centrally (where a soundbar should be).
+If you have two HomePods, place them on either side of your TV.

 - Open the Home app on your iPhone and make sure your HomePod(s) is in the same "Room" as your Apple TV 4K.
 If you have two HomePods, you can then configure them in a stereo pair.